-If rice is a staple in your household, a rice cooker can make dinner prep a lot easier.
+If rice is a staple in your household, a rice cooker can make prep a lot easier.
 While it’s true that cooking times are fairly similar between a cooker and a hob, the rice takes care of itself in the former.
 Electric cookers produce consistently good rice with no worry of burning, bubbling over or turning to mush.

 So, which is the best rice cooker for you?
 Read on to discover our top buys.
-For more unbiased, expert buyer’s guides, visit our review section to find 200+ round-ups of everything from food processors to coffee machines.
+For more unbiased, expert buyer’s guides, visit our reviews section to find 200+ round-ups of everything from food processors to coffee machines.

 The best rice cookers 2020

 Bamboo IH ceramic rice cooker (YUM-IH15)

 Best all-rounder and our star buy

 The Bamboo matches its price tag in the quality of its build, attractive design and in its fluffy, flavourful rice.
 Settings include a 'GABA' option that’s designed to germinate brown rice and 'Yumami' for white rice that uses phased temperatures to release sugars for a sweeter flavour.
 Non-rice programmes include slow cooking, porridge making, steaming and cake baking.
 Read our full Bamboo IH ceramic rice cooker review.

 This specialist machine scored highly for its simple functionality.
 We tested the three-cup cooker but the Cuckoo is also available in a larger six-cup model.
 Both versions are compact and have small footprints.
 Though there is only one programme for cooking rice, we had good results with white, brown and short-grain.
 Read our full Cuckoo automatic rice cooker review.